Skip To Main Content

 HOW IT HAPPENED:

 • The Pioneers erupted for eight runs in the first inning.
 With two runners in scoring position, senior Hailey Backo (Wallington, N.J./Wallington) delivered a two-run double to open the scoring (2-0).
 Junior Megan Tinger (Garwood, N.J./Arthur L. Johnson) reached on an error to bring home Backo and senior Lilah Guthy (Stroudsburg, Pa./Stroudsburg) followed with an RBI single (4-0).
-Junior Molly Cocco (Florham Park, N.J./Hanover Park) and freshman Makenzie Crowe (Wayne, N.J./Wayne Valley) each drove in a run to make it 6-0, and freshman Gianna Capone (Toms River, N.J./Toms River East) followed with two-run triple that extended the lead to 8-0.
+Senior Gabriella Vazquez (Parsippany, N.J./Parsippany Hills) and junior Samantha Campos (River Edge, N.J./River Dell) each drove in a run to make it 6-0, and freshman Gianna Capone (Toms River, N.J./Toms River East) followed with two-run triple that extended the lead to 8-0.

 • The offense kept rolling in the next inning, adding eight more runs.
-Tinger led off with a double, and then Guthy launched a two-run homer to center field to make it 10-0.
-Katie Inglis (Pequannock, N.J./Pequannock Twp.) was hit by a pitch, advanced to third on Cocco's double, and scored on Crowe's single to left field, pushing the lead to 11-0.
+Tinger led off with a double, and then Guthy launched a two-run homer to center field to make it 10-0. was sophomore Aubrey Miller (Sewell, N.J./Gloucester County Institute of Technology) was hit by a pitch, advanced to third on Vazquez's double, and scored on Campos' single to left field, pushing the lead to 11-0.
 Senior Brandi Shortway (Midland Park, N.J./Midland Park) drove in a run with a fielder's choice (12-0) and Capone singled to keep the rally alive.
-The Pioneers loaded the bases before Tinger, Guthy, Inglis, and Cocco each drove in a run with singles (16-0).
+The Pioneers loaded the bases before Tinger, Guthy, Miller, and Vazquez each drove in a run with singles (16-0).

 • Lehman scored one run in the second inning to make the score 16-1.

-• In the third inning, freshman Joy Shand (Canton, Conn./Canton) doubled to center field, advanced to third on Shortway's single, and scored on Capone's RBI single to make it 17-1.
+• In the third inning, sophomore Kelsey Guerts doubled to center field, advanced to third on Shortway's single, and scored on Capone's RBI single to make it 17-1.
 Backo followed with a single to load the bases, and Tinger drove in Shortway with an RBI single to left field (18-1).

-• Inglis led off the fourth inning with a walk and then Molly Cocco (Florham Park, N.J./Hanover Park) singled to left, putting runners at first and second.
+• Freshman Katie Inglis (Pequannock, N.J./Pequannock Twp.) pinch hit to lead off the fourth inning with a walk and then pinch hitter Molly Cocco (Florham Park, N.J./Hanover Park) singled to left, putting runners at first and second.
 After two outs, Brandi Shortway (Midland Park, N.J./Midland Park) singled to plate Inglis and make it 19-1.

 • In the fifth inning, with the bases loaded, senior Kylie Anthony (Methuen, Mass./Methuen) delivered an RBI single to push the lead to 20-1.